Drag-race car staged at the quarter-mile starting line

 How Modifications Affect Quarter Mile Times

 Bolt-on modifications can significantly improve your quarter mile ET.
+You can estimate the impact of a power change before you test it with a quarter mile ET calculator.
 Here are typical gains by modification level:

 The FastTrack app lets you log every modification with timestamps, so you can see exactly what each upgrade did to your quarter mile time.
 Track your stage 1 and stage 2 mods with before-and-after data.